steven-sf-lam/cadence-rolling-baseline-wearable/doc/FULL_SPEC.md

 `Delta(b) = mu_current(b) - mu_previous(b)`

-This 30-day previous-versus-current comparison is the main dual-window analysis reported in the manuscript.[file:189]
+This 30-day previous-versus-current comparison is the main dual-window analysis reported in the manuscript.

 ### 11.2 Illustrative window-length comparison

-In addition to the default 30-day setting, the Stage 1 manuscript reports an illustrative **14-day versus 30-day** window-length comparison as a robustness check.[file:189]
+In addition to the default 30-day setting, the Stage 1 manuscript reports an illustrative **14-day versus 30-day** window-length comparison as a robustness check.

-In that comparison, the 14-day setting yields higher temporal sensitivity and higher baseline variance, whereas the 30-day setting yields smoother estimator behavior; both settings show directionally consistent variance stabilization under cadence conditioning.[file:189]
+In that comparison, the 14-day setting yields higher temporal sensitivity and higher baseline variance, whereas the 30-day setting yields smoother estimator behavior; both settings show directionally consistent variance stabilization under cadence conditioning.

-The 14-day setting should therefore be interpreted as a **supplementary window-length robustness comparison**, not as the primary default analysis window.[file:189]
+The 14-day setting should therefore be interpreted as a **supplementary window-length robustness comparison**, not as the primary default analysis window.

 ### 11.3 Intended use